fraserivison/drf-api/README.md

 ##### **Event App Tests**
 - **Test Event Creation**:
   - Test the creation of a new event with fields like `name`, `date`, `time`, `location`, and `genre`.
-  - Ensure that the event is linked to the user who created it (via the `username` field).
+  - Ensure that the event is linked to the user who created it (via the `owner` field).

 - **Test Event Updates**:
   - Ensure users can update event details, including changing the event name, date, time, or location.